Beaumaris, Victoria: Heidelberg school

 From the late 19th century Beaumaris and its coastal scenery attracted artists.
-Near Ricketts Point, there is a monument commemorating the first encounter of Arthur Streeton and Heidelberg school artists Tom Roberts and Fred McCubbin who rented a house over the summer of 1886/7.
+Near Ricketts Point, there is a monument commemorating the first encounter of Arthur Streeton and Heidelberg school artists Tom Roberts, and Fred McCubbin who rented a house over the summer of 1886/7.
 McCubbin later painted A ti-tree glade there in 1890.
 Their associate, Charles Conder also painted idyllic scenes on the beach at Rickett's Point before he left for Europe in 1890.
 These paintings of Beaumaris are featured on plaques at the sites which they depict in the City of Bayside Coastal Art Trail.

 Barbizon

-Michael O'Connell (1898–1976), a soldier returned from the Western Front, in 1923 built Barbizon (named after the French art school), on a bush block in Tramway Parade near Beach Road.
+Michael O'Connell (1898–1976), a British soldier returned from the Western Front, between 1924 and 1926 built Barbizon (named after the French art school), on a bush block in Tramway Parade near Beach Road.
 The house was constructed from hand made concrete blocks on a simple cruciform plan and regarded by some as an early Modernist design.
 It became a meeting place for Melbourne's alternative artists and designers including members of the Arts and Crafts Society.
 During the 1920s O'Connell focussed on School of Paris inspired textile design with his wife Ella Moody (1900–1981).
 Michael and Ella returned to England for a visit in 1937 but with the outbreak of war remained there and never returned to Australia.
 Barbizon was destroyed by the bushfire of 1944.